The best way to understand the Sessions area of Hopin is to think of rooms or groups within your event, gathering around “virtual roundtables.”

 Can attendees create their own sessions?

-Sessions can also be created by attendees if the Organizer enables this option.
+Optionally, attendees can create any number of their own sessions during the live event, if the Organizer enables this option.
 You can find how to do that here.

 During the event